I want to talk to your managed code

 2.2.
 Managed console application

 Let’s now create another project in VisualStudio, by choosing this time Console app (.NET Framework) as a template.
 The class Program.cs is as follows, calling the wrapped execwhoami.
-One can notice here that since CInterop class belongs TO the namespace ManagedConsoleApp, there is no need to put something before:
+One can notice here that since CInterop class belongs to the namespace ManagedConsoleApp, there is no need to put something before:

 namespace ManagedConsoleApp